Bikini Model Alexa Collins Sizzles In Dangerously Short, Curve-Hugging Dress While Sitting At A Bar

 The sizzling photo was shared to the bikini model’s page on Monday, November 18, and was instantly met with praise from her 631,000 followers on the social media platform.
 In the photo, Alexa — who is currently recovering from breast augmentation surgery — was captured sitting at an empty bar, turning her head to gaze at the camera with a sultry stare.

-A geotag on the snap placed the babe in Chicago, Illinois, where she noted in the caption of her post she visited a few months ago.
+A geotag on the snap placed the babe in Chicago, where she noted in the caption of her post she visited a few months ago.
 She explained to her fans that going through photos from her trip made her miss the Windy City, though the cold winter temperatures the area experiences quickly made the Florida native change her mind.

-By the looks of her new Instagram snap, however, it didn’t seem like Alexa experienced any chilly weather during her Chicago trip.
-As opposed to being bundled up in cozy layers and winter accessories, the babe rocked nothing more than a skimpy body con dress that hardly looked like it would provide any warmth, but the blond bombshell looked smoking hot in the number nonetheless.
+By the looks of her new Instagram snap, however, it didn’t seem like Alexa experienced any chilly weather during her trip.
+As opposed to being bundled up in cozy layers and winter accessories, the babe rocked nothing more than a skimpy body con dress that hardly looked like it would provide any warmth.
+The blond bombshell looked smoking hot in the number nonetheless.

-The skintight garment was of a metallic champagne color and an off-the-shoulder design that exposed a glimpse of the beauty’s toned back.
-It clung to her flawless figure in all of the right ways, accentuating her trim waist and curvy booty as she sat on top of a black leather chair to pose for the sultry snap.
+The skintight garment was a metallic champagne color and sported an off-the-shoulder design that exposed a glimpse of the beauty’s toned back.
+It clung to her flawless figure in all of the right ways, accentuating her trim waist and curvy booty as she sat on top of a black leather chair.

 Meanwhile, its daringly short length upped the ante of her outfit even more.
-The piece just barely grazed to Alexa’s upper thighs, and nearly risked revealing a bit too much to the camera.
-Fortunately, the model positioned her legs appropriately as she waited at the bar, and the potential wardrobe malfunction was avoided.
+The piece just barely grazed Alexa’s upper thighs and nearly risked revealing a bit too much to the camera.
+Fortunately, the model positioned her legs appropriately as she waited at the bar, avoiding the potential wardrobe malfunction.

-Alexa completed her look with a pair of dark brown thigh-high boots, and carried her belongings in a small clutch purse that rested on top of the white counter in front of her.
+Alexa completed her look with a pair of dark brown thigh-high boots and carried her belongings in a small clutch purse that rested on top of the white counter in front of her.
 Her platinum hair was worn down in voluminous waves, which were flipped behind her shoulders and cascaded down her bare back.
 She also donned a full face of makeup including her signature metallic lip, shimmering highlighter, and a thick coat of mascara that made her striking features stand out.

 “You have a perfect body,” one fan wrote.